solidfire/solidfire-cli/README.md

 Description:

 ResetDrives is used to pro-actively initialize drives and remove all data currently residing on the drive.
 The drive can then be reused in an existing node or used in an upgraded SolidFire node.
-This method requires the force=true parameter to be included in the method call.Note: This method is available only through the per-node API endpoint 5.0 or later.
+This method requires the force=true parameter to be included in the method call.
+Note: This method is available only through the per-node API endpoint 5.0 or later.

 Options: